ellysh/video-game-bots/ClickerBots/protection.md

 Now you can launch the generated `SimpleBot.exe` binary instead of the `SimpleBot.ahk` script.
 The `ProcessScanProtection.au3` system is not able to detect it anymore.
 It happens because now there is a process with `SimpleBot.exe` name instead of the `AutoHotKey.exe` one.

 How we can improve the `ProcessScanProtection.au3` system to detect new version of the bot?
 It is very simple to change a name of the binary file.
 But it is more difficult to change the file's content.
 There are many possible ways to analyze the file content.
-These are just several simplest ideas:
+These are just several ideas to do it:

 1. Calculate a [**hash sum**](https://en.wikipedia.org/wiki/Checksum) for all file content and compare it with the predefined value.
 2. Check several bytes in the specific place of the file.